-For over 36 years, PBS39, public television for eastern Pennsylvania and western New Jersey, has been producing Scholastic Scrimmage, the area’s most popular high school television show where students are quizzed about all academic disciplines.
+PBS39, public television for eastern Pennsylvania and western New Jersey, continues to produce Scholastic Scrimmage, the area’s most popular high school television show where students are quizzed about all academic disciplines.

 The success of all PBS programs, whether locally or nationally produced is demonstrated by their overwhelming popularity with viewers as well as the numerous awards they have received from inside as well as outside the industry.
 Scholastic Scrimmage has been an overwhelmingly successful educational production as evidenced by its greater popularity as each season passes.
 Each season, contestants sharpen their competitive edge and have made the show into a battle between the best and brightest of the Lehigh Valley.

 Besides that, PBS39 is proud to continue the Scholastic Scrimmage All Stars program.
-This program, instituted in 2005, features the captains from the top 8 competing teams.
-These eightcaptains were randomly assigned to two teams who then squared off in this lively competition.
+This program, instituted in 2005, features the captains from the top eight competing teams.
+These eight captains were randomly assigned to two teams who then squared off in this lively competition.
 PBS39 is pleased to highlight these talented young students through the addition of the Scholastic Scrimmage All Stars program to the television schedule.

 At the end of the Scholastic Scrimmage season, the winning team is awarded $4,000 for its scholarship fund and the runner-up team receives $2,000.
 The winning team also receives medals, a plaque for their high school trophy case, and the bragging rights of being the very “best and brightest” in the Lehigh Valley.